qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Authentication
 ==============

 QGIS has facility to store/retrieve authentication credentials in a secure manner.
-Users can save credentials securely in connection profiles and encrypt their passowrd in their project files.
+Users can securely save credentials into authentication configurations, which are stored in a portable database, can be applied to server or database connections, and safely referenced by their ID tokens in project or settings files.

-A master password should be set up when adding a new authentication definition.
+A master password needs to be set up when initializing the authentication system and its portable database.

 .. todo:
     * Add information where settings files are saved,
     * authentication options,
     * Authentication Methods Plugins